-Enter your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid Social security number backup withholding.
+Note: If the account is in more than one name, see the instructions for line 1.
+Also see What Name and Number To Give the Requester for guidelines on whose number to enter.
+Employer identification number Enter your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoid backup withholding.
 For individuals, this is generally your social security number (SSN).
 However, for a resident alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other entities, it is vour employer identification number (EIN).
-If vou do not have a number, see How to aet a TIN, later. or Note: If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Employer identification number Number To Give the Requester for guidelines on whose number to enter.
-Part II Certification
+For other entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN , later.
+Social security number Note: If the account is in more than one name, see the instructions for line 1.
+Also see What Name and